GUIDES & RESOURCES

 Which IVF service costs may be covered by Health Insurance?

-If assisted reproductive services are covered by your policy, your fund will likely cover the cost of hospital accommodation and theatre fees associated with the egg collection.4 This is the main surgical procedure in an IVF cycle and is also known as egg pick-up, oocyte pick-up (or OPU), or egg harvesting.
+If assisted reproductive services are covered by your policy, and you’ve served your waiting period, your fund will likely cover the cost of hospital accommodation and theatre fees associated with the egg collection.
+This is the main surgical procedure in an IVF cycle and is also known as egg pick-up, oocyte pick-up (or OPU), or egg harvesting.

-Your fund may also pay a benefit towards the fees charged by the anaesthetist and treating doctor, however you may have to pay part of the medical fees yourself.5
+Your fund may also pay a benefit towards the fees charged by the anaesthetist and treating doctor, however you may have to pay part of the medical fees yourself.

 These additional fees are those charged above the Medicare Benefits Schedule fee, known as the ‘gap fee’.
 Your doctor will be able to provide more information on these fees.